Divination (div’i·nā’shen), n. [OF., fr. L. divinatio, fr. divinare, -natum, to

 MEETING OF THE SEVEN SAGES TO MAKE LAWS FOR THE COMING AGE

-life of man; of all his struggles, losses and gains, and in the light of past events and deeds, they saw what would be best for him in coming
+of all his struggles, losses and gains, and in the light of past events and deeds, they saw what would be best for him in coming years.

 2. They knew the kind of law and precepts suited to his estate.
 They saw the highest Allah-Ideal that the race could comprehend.